borgbase/docs.borgbase.com/faq/index.md

         ServerAliveCountMax 30
 ```

 This configuration means that the client will send a null packet every 10 seconds to keep the connection alive.
 If it doesn't get a response 30 times, the connection will be closed.

-BorgBase already has the appropriate `ClientAliveInterval` configuration server-side.
+BorgBase already has the appropriate `ClientAliveInterval` configuration applied server-side.

+If you still encounter issues, you may be using a VPN, a mobile network that aggressively terminates idle connections or a residential internet connection with short outages.
+In that case, you can use a simple [retry script](https://github.com/kadwanev/retry) during the initial upload.
+It will retry the command if it exits with an error.
+Borg also adds *checkpoint archives* every 30 minutes, so data is only uploaded once, even if the backup run is interrupted.

-For an in-depth discussion, also see Borg issues [#636](https://github.com/borgbackup/borg/issues/636) and [#3988](https://github.com/borgbackup/borg/issues/3988).
+For an in-depth discussion on network interruptions, also see Borg issues [#636](https://github.com/borgbackup/borg/issues/636) and [#3988](https://github.com/borgbackup/borg/issues/3988).
 Or [this](https://askubuntu.com/a/354245) and [this](https://unix.stackexchange.com/questions/3026/what-options-serveraliveinterval-and-clientaliveinterval-in-sshd-config-exac) StackExchange question.

-If you still encounter issues, you may be using a VPN or mobile network that aggressively terminates idle connections.

 ## Append-Only Mode